Torsketryne/IDATA2304-GR13-PROJECT/Protocol.md

   actuator nodes and sends control commands to them.
 * Graphical User Interface (GUI) - A graphical interface where users of the system can interact with it.
+* Node - A single communicating body of either sensors and actuators or control panel functions

 ## The underlying transport protocol

+The transport-layer protocol being used is TCP.
+It is a protocol that fits the need for reliability, robustness and control.

+Port number 8080 for sensor and actuator nodes
+Port number 1313 for control panels

 TODO - what transport-layer protocol do you use?
 TCP?
 UDP?
 What port number(s)?
 Why did you choose this transport layer protocol?

 ## The architecture

+The network consists of two types of nodes, capable of connecting and communicating with the nodes from the other type.

+The network will be peer-to-peer.
+Each node will be a client with a socket belonging to either types of node

 TODO - show the general architecture of your network.
 Which part is a server?
 Who are clients?
 Do you have one or several servers?
 Perhaps include a picture here.